DongxuanHe/DongxuanHe.github.io/_projects/2_project.md

 - Energy per step: PPO 1.06 vs. APF 8.91
 - Smoothness (jerk/step): PPO 0.10 vs. APF 1.25

-Overall, PPO generalizes to unseen static obstacle layouts and produces trajectories that are **safer, smoother, and more energy-efficient**, while APF frequently fails in clutter due to local minima.
+Overall, PPO generalizes to unseen static obstacle layouts and produces trajectories that are safer, smoother, and more energy-efficient, while APF frequently fails in clutter due to local minima.

 ### Limitations and Future Work

-This project is limited to a **2D** setting with **static obstacles** and a restricted **180° range-sensor observation**.
+This project is limited to a 2D setting with static obstacles and a restricted 180° range-sensor observation.
 Performance degrades in densely cluttered or narrow environments, and reward tuning remains sensitive.

 Future directions include:
 - Extending to 3D UAV dynamics